Esbern/semanticGIS/content/Geospatial Practice/Project Scoping/index.md

 This **Project Outline** is our **"source of truth."** When challenges or requests for changes arise mid-project ("scope creep"), we refer back to this document to make informed decisions.

 Crucially, this Project Outline provides the narrative framework for the rest of the project, which is essential for our semanticGIS process.
-With this **narrative framework** in hand, we are ready to move to the next phase: [[Geospatial Practice/Data Modelling/index]], where we start establishing the cart (the data).
+With this **narrative framework** in hand, we are ready to move to the next phase: [[Geospatial Practice/Data Modelling/index]], where we start establishing the cast (the data).